bobbingwide/SB/README.md

 ## Change Log
+# 0.3.1
+* Changed: Restructure metadates for better display on narrow devices #33
+* Changed: Prevent Site building menu from switching to hamburger on mobile #33
+* Changed: Add margin for narrow devices #33
+* Tested: With Gutenberg 13.8.1

 # 0.3.0
 * Changed: Cater for Gutenberg not activated #34
 * Changed: Wrap shortcodes in a block #35